Beaconstac/cordova-plugin-nearbee/README.md

 ### Stop Scanning

- This will start the scan for the beacons.
+ This will stop the scan for the beacons.

 ````javascript
      window.plugins.nearbeePlugin.stopScanning();